bwanab/alpha-zero-general/README.md

 A concise description of our algorithm can be found [here](https://github.com/suragnair/alpha-zero-general/raw/master/pretrained_models/writeup.pdf).

+### Bill's notes:
+After training 8x8 Othello from scratch for approximately 70 iterations the model has gotten to where it can beat the current pretrained 8x8 Othello
+15 or so times out of 100.
+It has been improving, but slowly.

+I've decided to change course and start over with the pretrained 8x8 model as the base.
+The goal is to be able to consitently beat https://github.com/sadeqsheikhi/reversi_python_ai which is a heuristic based approach.

+#### First day results
+Using an A100 GPU from paperspace.com:

+34 iterations.
+5 with the model being accepted.
+The model went from winning between 15 and 18 games (out of 40) to >30 against the original 8x8 neural net model and against reversi_python_ai (RAI).
+Much better than I'd anticipated.

+#### Day 2

+37 iteratons.
+5 with model being accepted.
+The model increased it's gap against RAI from 30 to 36 out of 40.
+That's a good 90% win ratio.
+I'll try one more day, but I'd be surprised if it improves much, if any.

 ### Citation

 If you found this work useful, feel free to cite it as